Comparitive Religious Study

-As its seminal project, Oracle Press is producing a foundational trilogy - The Truth, The Love, and The Light - that supports the core mission of The Oracle Institute: To help people of faith grasp the faulty doctrine and divisive politics of orthodox religion and to guide them toward a more sophisticated 21st Century belief system founded upon spiritual evolution and enlightenment.
-In addition, we believe that the world is undergoing a major shift into a new Spiritual Paradigm.
+The Oracle Press is producing a foundational trilogy - The Truth, The Love, and The Light - to support the core mission of The Oracle Institute: To help people of sincere faith clearly understand the controlling doctrine and divisive politics of orthodox religion move toward a more fulfilling and rewarding belief system built upon spiritual evolution and enlightenment.
+In addition, we believe that the world needs a major shift into a new Spiritual Paradigm.

 The Truth is the award-winning first book in the Oracle foundational trilogy.
 It presents a summary of the divine messages sent to us by God through the Prophets.
 When studied successively, these spiritual lessons form a Tower of Truth that should not be broken or interpreted along sectarian lines.
 Instead, these Truths should be assimilated into a contemporary spiritual and scientific database and shared by everyone, regardless of religious affiliation.

 The Truth explores the five primary religions that evolved after the Prophets died: Hinduism, Judaism, Buddhism, Christianity, and Islam, to determine whether these manmade religions have remained faithful to the Truth, including the primordial Truth that God is half masculine and half feminine energy.
 The Truth reveals that mankind has built a Tower of Babel.
 Moreover, these now ancient religions have polarized humanity and brought us to the brink of World War III.
 Tragically, fundamentalism is a direct result of the divisive practices perpetuated by religious leaders who seem more intent on preserving power than leading us toward enlightenment.